 Are you an official and have a tip?
 Drop it in the comments.
 We’d love to hear how you got started and what your first scrimmage was like.

-One thought on “How to learn to ref: A derby skater’s guide”
+2 thoughts on “How to learn to ref: A derby skater’s guide”